 How the Nuclein™ Hand-Held PCR Test Works

-1. A user provides a sample directly into the receptacle of the Nuclein™ PCR Self-Test.
+1. A user provides a sample directly into the receptacle of the Nuclein™ Hand-Held PCR Test.

 2. On activation, a plunger moves forward within the outer tube and in one motion, a vacuum in the reaction chamber draws the sample in, mixes it in the correct ratio with a shelf-stable liquid, delivers it into the reaction chamber in the correct volume, and seals it.